pierangeloc/programs-as-data/presentation/deckset.md

 - What is the system _doing_?
 - What is the system _supposed to do_?

-^ The suggestion for this talk comes from a LinkedIn post a friend posted a few months ago, where he rants that more often than not, in a particularly  core system within the organization, we see "Investigation requests" rather than "Bug Reports".
+^The suggestion for this talk comes from post that appeared a few months ago on my LinkedIn timeline.
+My colleague was describing a sort of "Code archeologist problem".
+CLICK - This problem manifests itself when we have   more "Investigation requests" rather than "Bug Reports".
+CLICK - And we find ourselves int he awkward situation of aving to answer these 2 questions: What is the system doing?
+CLICK - What is the system _supposed to do_ ?
 Here are a few examples of how such requests look like:

 ---